Natural Breast Health for Breast Cancer Awareness Month

 My mother never dealt with cancer, but she did have surgery to remove lymph nodes near her breast that were identified as inflamed and potentially pre-cancerous.

 October is Breast Cancer Awareness month, and these two women who meant so much to me have been very much on my mind.
 I wonder, “How can I help myself and my loved ones avoid breast cancer?”
 As I have been researching natural health alternatives, I’ve found a few things that might surprise you.
-Here are some natural tips for taking care of your breasts.
+Here are some tips for natural breast health.

 Nourish Your Breasts from the Outside In

-It you feel your breasts need a little extra TLC, or you have hard or lumpy breasts, there are a wide variety of massage oils available on the market that can be applied topically to improve breast health.
-My sister recommends Healthy Girls Breast Oil.
+It you feel your breasts need a little extra TLC, or you have hard or lumpy breasts, there are a wide variety of breast health massage oils available on the market that can be applied topically to improve breast health.

 Regular Exams – At Home and with your Health Care Provider